rishika526/100_days_100_web_project/public/AI ChatBot/README.md

 That file is already gitignored by the project.

-### Hosted default key on deployment
+### Hosted deployment key

-If you deploy to Vercel, set the environment variable `GEMINI_API_KEY` in your Vercel project settings.
-The hosted app will automatically use that key as a default via `/api/gemini` when no local Gemini key is configured.
+If you deploy to Vercel, set the environment variable `GEMINI_API_KEY` in the Vercel project settings.
+The hosted app will use that key when no local browser key is configured.

-For local development with the proxy, create a `.env.local` file with:
+For local development with the proxy, use a `.env.local` file:

 ```bash
 GEMINI_API_KEY=your_real_gemini_key_here
 ```

-If you have a local key stored in the browser or in `default-config.js`, those will be used first instead.
+If a local browser key or `default-config.js` key exists, the app will use that first.

-### Step 4: Enter Your Keys

-1. The onboarding wizard will guide you through 4 steps
-2. Paste your Gemini key on Step 3
-3. Paste your HF key on Step 4 (or skip)
-4. Click **"Start Chatting"**

 ---